-Roasted Cauliflower Mac & Cheese
+Roasted Cauliflower Mac and Cheese

-- 1 medium head of cauliflower (about 5 cups broken into bite-sized pieces)
+- 1 medium head of cauliflower about 5 cups broken into bite-sized pieces

-- 1 TB. extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- sea salt (to taste)
+- sea salt to taste

-- fresh cracked black pepper (to taste)
+- freshly cracked black pepper to taste

-- 250 g. brown rice macaroni (uncooked)
+- 250 grams uncooked brown rice macaroni

-- 1 medium onion (diced)
+- 1 medium onion, diced

-- 1 clove garlic (minced)
+- 1 clove garlic, minced

-- 2 TB. brown rice flour
+- 2 tablespoons brown rice flour

-- 1 cup milk (whole or partly skimmed)
+- 1 cup milk whole or partly skimmed

-- 1 tsp. dijon mustard
+- 1 teaspoon dijon mustard

 - 3-4 cups grated sharp cheddar cheese

-- 6 fresh basil leaves (chopped)
+- 6 fresh basil leaves, chopped

 Meanwhile, in a large pot, prepare the pasta according to the directions (we like ours on the “al dente” side).
 Drain, reserving a bit of the liquid, and transfer the pasta and liquid to a bowl.
 Set aside.